 - In judging "ordinary effort" by an infielder, an umpire (any umpire) must evaluate the relative age group of the players, not the individual ability of the respective player.
-"Ordinary effort" will change from division to division. - Whether the ball is an infield fly or not is solely the judgment of the umpire and may not be protested.
-However, if the umpires forget to call the Infield Fly because of absent-mindedness the situation must be corrected.
-The defense must not be allowed to get a double play when the Infield Fly should have been called. - Make the belated call and get the situation corrected the way the rule was intended. - Generally, the Infield Fly is first called by the plate umpire if the infielder is moving in; in cases where the ball is even with the infielder or the infielder is moving back, the base umpire can initiate the call. - When one umpire calls "Infield Fly," all umpires working the game call it. - There cannot be an Infield Fly on a bunt or a line drive, regardless if the other criteria have been met. - When an infield fly is called, runners may advance at their own risk.
+"Ordinary effort" will change from division to division. - Whether the ball is an infield fly or not, if all the requirements are met, is solely the judgment of the umpire and may not be protested.
+However, if the umpires forget to call the Infield Fly, the situation must be corrected.
+The defense must not be allowed to get a double play when the Infield Fly should have been called.
+Make the belated call and get the situation corrected. - Generally, the Infield Fly is first called by the plate umpire if the infielder is moving in; in cases where the ball is even with the infielder or the infielder is moving back, the base umpire can initiate the call. - > When one umpire calls "Infield Fly," all umpires working the game call it. - > There cannot be an Infield Fly on a bunt or a line drive, regardless if the other criteria have been met. - ➤ When an infield fly is called, runners may advance at their own risk.
 If on an infield fly rule, the infielder intentionally drops a fair ball, the ball remains in play despite the provisions of Rule 6.05(k).
 The infield fly rule takes precedence.

-"The Right Call" Casebook -- The infield dirt and the outfield grass do not form a boundary line for infield fly purposes.
-An outfielder can catch a declared infield fly.
-Play 2-8: Runners on first and second, one out.
+PLAY: Runners on first and second, one out.
 Batter hits a fly ball that is called for by the left fielder.
 The left fielder is between the shortstop and third baseman, just one step onto the grass.

-Ruling: Umpire should call "Infield Fly, the batter is out."
+RULING: Umpire should call "Infield Fly, the batter is out."

-IN FLIGHT describes a batted, thrown, or pitched ball which has not yet touched the ground or some object other than a fielder.
-If the pitch touches the ground and bounces through the strike zone, without being struck at by the batter, it is a "ball."
+IN FLIGHT describes a batted, thrown, or pitched ball, which has not yet touched the ground or some object other than a fielder.
+If the pitch touches the ground and bounces through the strike zone, without being struck at by the batter, it is a "ball".
 If such a pitch touches the batter, that batter shall be awarded first base.
-Majors/Intermediate (50-70) Division/Junior/Senior/Big League Baseball and Majors/Junior/Senior/Big League Softball - If the batter swings at such a pitch after two strikes, the ball cannot be caught for the purpose of Rule 6.05 (b).
+Majors/Intermediate (50-70) Division/Junior/Senior League: If the batter swings at such a pitch after two strikes, the ball cannot be caught for the purpose of Rule 6.05(b).
 If the batter hits such a pitch, the ensuing action shall be the same as if the ball was hit in flight.

-"The Right Call" Casebook -- A ball must pass through the strike zone in flight to be a strike.
-Any pitched ball that touches the ground and bounces through the strike zone is called a ball.
-A pitched ball that bounces and hits the batter is a dead ball and the batter is awarded 1st base.
+EXAMPLE: A ball must pass through the strike zone in flight to be a strike.
+Any pitched ball that touches the ground and bounces through the strike zone is called a ball, unless the batter attempts to hit it.
+A pitched ball that bounces and hits the batter is a dead ball and the batter is awarded first base.